castlemilk/benebsworth.com/content/blog/kubernetes-cicd-part-2/index.md

   * Docker Registry - an in cluster docker registry where our pipelines push application images
   * Chart Museum - a Repository for publishing Helm charts (used when not integrating some given cloud provider option like ECR/GCR)
   * Monocular -  a UI used for discovering and running Helm charts
   * Skaffold - build and push image actions in a pipeline.
-Managing the integrtion with cloud provider container registries (GCR, ECR, ACB)
+Managing the integration with cloud provider container registries (GCR, ECR, ACB)
   * Tekton - providing the reconciliation engine for running underlying CI and CD pipelines and/or tasks

   From my initial inspection it looks fairly complex, but does provide a full solution.
 The use of Jenkins within Jenkins X is fairly abstract and not something that needs to be directly interacted with, this can be favorable as there can be overheads using Jenkins directly.
 The final result is a nice interface for defining a pipeline with given steps, a reference for this "front-end" interface can be found [here](https://jenkins-x.io/docs/reference/pipeline-syntax-reference/).
 The opinionated structure of Jenkins X may not be flexible enough for some teams, but may provide a safe and quick start for teams starting their Kubernetes journey, looking to have a "best practice" end-to-end implementation provided for their CI/CD workflow.